t-lo/minecraft-docker/pixelmon/README.md

 * Forge version 36.2.34
 * Pixelmon version 9.0.2

+## Client

+There's an installer script at `client/install-client.sh` which guides through local set-up of the minecraft pixelmon client.

+## Server

-Included are `Dockerfile`s for building the images as well as wrapper scripts for running.
+Included is a `Dockerfile` for building the image from scratch as well as wrapper scripts for running it.
 The wrapper scripts use volume mounts from their respective local directory for world data and configuration for convenient backup.

-## Server

 You don't actually need a server if you only want to play locally (including local multiplayer).
 It's handy though if you want to play over the internet from multiple locations.